oliver-ode/cs348-movie_db/README.md

 ```sql
 SOURCE createdb.sql;
 ```

+## SQL Queries
+Sql Queries can be found in : backend < queries

 ## Production Data Tests + Outputs
 Production data tests/queries can be found in file called : test-production.sql